Alonzo Martinez: Mixed martial arts career

 Martinez made his professional mixed martial arts debut on March 15, 2003, when he faced Demi Deeds at Gladiators 20.
 He lost the fight via first-round TKO.
 Following the loss, Martinez would compile a record of 22–12–1, with wins over UFC veterans such as Luke Caudillo, Dustin Neace, and Waylon Lowe, before signing with Bellator in April 2009.

 Bellator

 Martinez made his Bellator debut on April 3, 2009, when he fought against Toby Imada at Bellator 1 in the quarterfinal of the first Bellator Fighting Championships Lightweight Tournament.
 He lost his debut via rear-naked choke.

 He returned to Bellator on May 15, 2009, facing Victor Meza at Bellator 7 in a non-tournament bout.
 He won via rear-naked choke.

 Strikeforce

 Martinez had a one-fight stint for now-defunct promotion Strikeforce, facing Estevan Payan on January 7, 2012, at Strikeforce: Rockhold vs. Jardine.
 He lost the fight via unanimous decision.

+Bare-knuckle boxing

+Bare Knuckle Fighting Championship

+Martinez made his debut with BKFC at BKFC Fight Night: Omaha on May 13, 2022 against Adalberto Serrano and won by knockout in the first round.

+Martinez next fought Jordan Christensen at BKFC 33: Omaha on November 18, 2022 and won by unanimous decision.

+Martinez fought Jeremy Sauceda at BKFC 43: Omaha on May 19, 2023 and won by technical knockout as a result of a corner stoppage.

+Martinez faced Stanislav Grosu at BKFC Fight Night: Omaha on May 17, 2024.
+He lost the fight by technical knockout in the second round.

+Martinez faced Kurtis Ellis on April 18, 2025 at BKFC Fight Night: Omaha.
+He won the fight by unanimous decision.